bmos/FG-luacheck/README.md

 * sfrpg
 * all of my current extensions

-It ignores global variable warnings for all global variables matching these patterns:
+It ignores warnings for all global variables matching these patterns:
 * OOB_[%u_]+

 **If you fork this repo, you must add a secret to your repo settings named ACTIONS containing a GitHub Personal Access Token**